tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/testimonials.md

  The `Testi` component represents an individual testimonial.
 It receives the testimonial's `info`, `photo`, `name`, and `position` as props and renders them accordingly.
 The component includes HTML elements and CSS classes to structure and style the testimonial content.

-3. Save the file and run `yard preview` on the terminal to see the changes made in your local environment.
+3. Save the file and run `yarn dev` on the terminal to see the changes made in your local environment.

 <br />